donnamcmaster/mcboots/README.md

 ## Status

-I developed McBoots in early August, 2016.
-As of August 16, it's live on one fairly simple site.
-Consider it Alpha level, and please check the code and functionality for yourself before trusting it.
+I developed McBoots in early August 2016.
+As of June 2018, it's live on six sites plus two WIPs.
+Consider it Beta level, and please check the code and functionality for yourself before trusting it.
 Here are the main unfinished pieces:

-* haven't yet added support for Bootstrap dropdown menus to the nav
 * several areas are still WIP, including comments and entry meta for post_type 'post'
 * app.css and the bootstrap js files are not currently being minimized